-Tentsile started off as a string sculpture, held up by books in my living room back in 2002.
+Tentsile started off as a string sculpture, held up by books in a London living room back in 2002.

 I wanted to make a structure that used pure tentsile from 3 points to create usable space as I thought that a collapsable treehouse could be an interesting option for those who love treehouses but didn't want to by limited to their backyards to enjoy it!